ben-manes/gradle-versions-plugin/README.md

 Neither check can restore what the other withheld.
-To see every candidate the repositories offer, including the pre-releases, turn the built-in filter off with `rejectPreReleaseVersions = false`.
-Do that too when you want a policy of your own, and write the whole of it as a component selection rule instead.
+To see every candidate the repositories offer, including the pre-releases, turn the built-in filter off with `rejectPreReleaseVersions = false`, or with `--no-reject-pre-release-versions` for a single run (see [Command line options](#command-line-options)).
+Turn it off too when you want a policy of your own, and write the whole of it as a component selection rule instead.
 There is no agreed standard for what counts as unstable, but this is a common starting point:

 <details open>
 <summary>Kotlin</summary>